Open menu with table of contents Assignments

 • It is nice to have titles on a views that are shown inside a TabView, e.g. if the favorites are empty, at least a title is shown.

-• You can use .navigationTitle on you ScrollView or List.
+• You can use .navigationTitle on your ScrollView or List.
 E.g. for the views SearchListView, FavoritesListView.

 Currently, if you add a pokemon or delete one from the detail view, the current view is still displayed.
 It is a nice enhancement, to automatically close the view and for example show the list of pokemons after the action.

-• Modify your detail views to use the environment object presentationMode to dismiss the current view (on both detail views).
+• Modify your detail views to use the environment object dismiss in order to dismiss the current view (on both detail views).

 // Env